frunox/acodersquest-dev/src/posts/08_TW-restore-vs-clone.md

 After writing all the files to the new laptop, all I need to do is install a few things, like Nodejs, nodemon, Firebase, etc., and my code will run just as before.
 Well, no. I got an error that a file name didn't match what was asked for in an import statement.
 I fixed the name of one file, and I got another error about a folder name.
 Every time I fixed a name, another error popped up.

 All the errors were related to the capitalization of the first letter of file and folder names.
 For example, this blog app starts with an _'App.js'_ file.
 However, the restored version of the file on my new laptop was _'app.js'_.
-I noticed that some the names of the files for my components where all lower case, where the names of the original files where all capitalized.
+I noticed that some of the names of the files for my components where all lower case, where the names of the original files where all capitalized.
 When it comes to file and folder names, Windows is case-insensitive. _'App.js'_ and _'app.js'_ are the same.
 But, this is not the case for React.
 If you `import App from '../App'`, and the name of the file is not capitalized, an error is thrown and the app won't compile.

 Changing all the file and folder names is tedious and unnecessary.
 There's a better way.